24-Hours in Aix Relaxing with Energy en Provence

 Coffee break: I recommend 29 Miollis (29 place Miollis) for a coffee with its south-oriented terrace just steps from the Cours Mirabeau, but much less crowded.
 The owner Ludovic, a former photographer, will offer a warm welcome.

-Lunch at O Jum’s my favourite table in Aix as it has it all: a gorgeous, quiet terrace on a charming square with a fountain, a fantastic menu and one of the warmest welcomes.
+Lunch at O Jum’s is my favourite table in Aix as it has it all: a gorgeous, quiet terrace on a charming square with a fountain, a fantastic menu and one of the warmest welcomes.
 Alex and his twin brother, both born in the region, are true food lovers and have created a 100% Mediterranean menu, fresh, tasty, generous.
 Do not miss it!
 (31 rue de la Couronne)

 Spend a cultural afternoon at la Chapelle des Oblats (1 place Forbin), visiting the amazing Planque Collection (rue du maréchal Joffre) and Hôtel de Caumont with its two major art exhibitions a year (3 Rue Joseph Cabassol).